cboyda/cboyda/README.md

 ### 👋Hi, I'm Clinton Boyda

 I'm a University graduate with a degree in both Psychology and Computing Science [aka Cognitive Science].
-I have a keen interest exploring and building new solutions.
-As a Professional Project Manager, I have recognized presentations and decisions based on data are critical to the iterative cycle of Agile development.
-I am continually improving my data analysis, data visualization and machine learning skills.
+I have a keen interest exploring and building new solutions but most of my work is not publically available for download.

+As a Professional Project Manager, I have recognized presentations + decisions based on data are critical to the iterative cycle of Agile development so I am continually using and improving my data analysis, data visualization and business intelligence skills.

 [![GitHub Streak](https://streak-stats.demolab.com?user=cboyda&theme=tokyonight&hide_border=true&mode=weekly&card_width=700)](https://git.io/streak-stats)

 Outside of work, I ...
-* 📡 Collect Star Wars 3.75" figures, monsters and vehicles to explore a Galaxy Far Far Away...
+* 🚀 Collect Star Wars 3.75" figures, monsters and vehicles to explore a Galaxy Far Far Away...
 * 🏔️ Escape to the **mountains** as often as possible, member of Alpine, Caving and Search and Rescue
 * 🙌 Volunteer to strengthen my community